1996 Croatia USAF CT-43 crash: Outcomes

 The USAF ordered all military aircraft to be equipped with a flight data recorder and a cockpit voice recorder.

 American military aircraft are no longer allowed to fly into airports without explicit approval from the United States Department of Defense, not even for high-ranking diplomatic missions.

 Legacy

 The area of the crash site is identified by a large stainless steel cross on Stražišće peak.
 Hikers can reach the peak via the "Ronald Brown Path", which is named in commemoration of the U.S. Secretary of Commerce who died in the crash.

 A memorial room has been installed in the Ronald Brown memorial house in the old city of Dubrovnik.
 It features portraits of the crash victims as well as a guest book.

-The head of navigation at Čilipi Airport, Niko Jerkuić, was found dead three days after the accident with a bullet wound to his chest.
+The head of navigation at Dubrovnik Airport, Niko Jerkuić, was found dead three days after the accident with a bullet wound to his chest.
 The police investigation concluded that the case was a suicide.

 In popular culture

-The crash of IFO-21 was covered in "Fog of War", an episode from the fourth season (2007) of the internationally syndicated Canadian TV documentary series Mayday.
+The crash of IFO-21 was the subject of "Fog of War", an episode from the fourth season (2007) of the internationally syndicated Canadian TV documentary series Mayday, also repackaged as Air Disasters, for which it was season 7, episode 8, first broadcast on September 25, 2016.